Hiking tour from Riga

 A quite easy hike, only in some places there is steep ascent or descent, but in a few – walking along the side of the bluff.
 Mostly small foot paths through the woods or countryside roads and a very short distance of bushwhacking.

 What to bring with you

 - 2 l of water per person as a minimum

 - Snacks and lunch for breaks and picnic

 How to dress

 Please, dress accordingly to the weather forecast!
 Due to very changeable weather, layering is key to enjoying the hike, and rain protection is a must-have.
-Comfortable hiking shoes are the best option as a little bit of bushwhacking is waiting for you on this hike, but also any comfortable shoes work just as good.
+Comfortable hiking shoes are the best option as a little bit of bushwhacking is waiting for you on this hike, but if you are not afraid of snakes, any comfortable shoes or sandals work just as good.

 Frequently Asked Questions